theRAPTLab/gsgo/docs/01-architecture/02-urexec.md

 The optional `scope` parameter specified which application routes to ignore; this is used in SPAs that implement separate spaces inside of a single instance (e.g. iSTEP presentation, teacher, and student views are all bundled in the same app bundle).

 #### `useSystemHook( op, callback )`

 For **functional React components** that want to subscribe to our hooks, use the custom effect.
 It will automatically unsubscribe when the component goes out of scope/unmounts, so the `scope` parameter isn't necessary as it is in `SystemHook()`.

 For **React class components**, you can use the module version of  `SystemHook()`.

 ## Private API

 #### `Execute( op )`

 This is the main execution loop for the lifecycle manager.
-It's used
+It's used to run a single

 #### `ExecutePhase( phaseGroup )`